CLM Tools and Features specific to our Windows platform include the following:

 - Hardened OS Image: the file system and system configuration have been secured to make it difficult for users to interfere with the operation of the system.

-- Computers are automatically joined to a Microsoft Windows domain (win.psu.edu), managed by CLC, in an OU structure.
+- Computers are automatically joined to a Microsoft Windows domain (win.psu.edu), managed by the CLM Team, in a delegated OU structure.

-- Participants get adminisrative accounts with elevated privileges to access their OU(s) and workstations.
+- Participants get administrative accounts with elevated privileges to access their OU(s) and workstations.

-- Updates: CLC tests and deploys OS and application patches using both BigFix and WSUS (Windows Software Update Service).
+- Updates: the CLM Team tests and deploys OS and application patches using both IBM BigFix and WSUS (Windows Software Update Service).

 - Roaming profiles: contain user preferences and application settings that follow the user from computer to computer.
-CLC maintains servers at most campuses where roaming profilfes can reside for faster loading for users affiliated with that campus.
+The CLM Team maintains servers at most campuses where roaming profiles can reside for faster loading for users affiliated with that campus.
 User profiles are automatically moved when users change locations.

 - User tools include: